-2.2.3.1 Degradation of groundwater quality
+2.2.3.1.1 Degradation of groundwater quality

-- Ground water sampling was conducted on April 5, 2018.
-Samples were obtained from two sampling points shown in Figure 2-16 and were submitted to CRL Environmental Corporation for analysis. - The results were compared with the Philippine National Standards for Drinking Water (PNSDW) of 2017 (DOH Administrative Order No. 2017-0010) and the Water Quality Guidelines and General Effluent Standards of 2016 (DAO 2016-08) for Class A water bodies or Public Water Supply Class II intended as sources of water supply requiring conventional treatment to meet the latest PNSDW (Table 2-10) - As presented in Table 2-10, all water quality parameters except for fecal coliform are within the DAO 2016-08 Class A and PNSDW limits.
+- 173 Ground water sampling was conducted on April 5, 2018.
+Samples were obtained from two sampling points shown in Figure 2-17 and were submitted to CRL Environmental Corporation for analysis. - 174 The results were compared with the Philippine National Standards for Drinking Water (PNSDW) of 2017 (DOH Administrative Order No. 2017-0010) and the Water Quality Guidelines and General Effluent Standards of 2016 (DAO 2016-08) for Class A water bodies or Public Water Supply Class II intended as sources of water supply requiring conventional treatment to meet the latest PNSDW (Table 2-12) - 175 As presented in Table 2-12, all water quality parameters except for fecal coliform are within the DAO 2016-08 Class A and PNSDW limits.
 The concentration of fecal coliform station GW2 (located on the road going to the feed mill) is 6.9 MPN/100mL, while DAO 2016-08 Class A and PNSDW standards are >1.1 MPN/100mL.
 The high concentrations of fecal coliform may be due to lack of appropriate sanitation facilities in inhabited areas within Brgy.
-Darong. - The ground water quality may be affected by accidental oil spills due to the influx of heavy equipment during the construction phase.
-Maintenance of these equipment must be limited in an area lined with cement. - Accidental oil spills may also happen during the operation phase since there will be trucks the will deliver the products.
+Darong. - 176 The ground water quality may be affected by accidental oil spills due to the influx of heavy equipment during the construction phase.
+Maintenance of these equipment must be limited in an area lined with cement. - 177 Accidental oil spills may also happen during the operation phase since there will be trucks the will deliver the products.
 The trucks shall not have access to areas that are not lined with cement.
-The proponent has a truck marshaling area within the project site. - There will not be any impacts on concentration of fecal coliform.
-Oro Cemento Industries Corporation will install proper sanitation facilities to ensure that fecal coliform levels do not increase. - Oro Cemento Industries Corporation will be monitoring ground water quality from the deep well that will be installed within the plant site.
+The proponent has a truck marshaling area within the project site. - 178 Diesel oil will also be stored in the area.
+The estimated capacities of the Shift Tank and the Mother Tank are 25m3 and 150m3, respectively.
+Storage of fuel in the area increases the risk of accidental oil spills.
+Bund walls and secondary containment areas are part of the design of the fuel storage. - 179 Another aspect that may affect ground water quality is the influx of workers in the area.
+Ground water quality may be affected by domestic wastewater.
+Oro Cemento Industries Corporation will install proper sanitation facilities to ensure that fecal coliform levels do not increase. - 180 Oro Cemento Industries Corporation will monitor ground water quality from the deep well that will be installed within the plant site.
 The parameters to be monitored are pH, fecal coliform, and oil & grease.